-- 16.2 Shooting takes place in squads of six shooters, after drawing lots, with the shooters rotating at each stand and also when shooting doubles.
-At international competitions, members of teams from the same nation are divided between different squads as far as possible.
-The organising committee announces the times and the squad members in advance. - 16.3 At each stand, each shooter in the squad shoots first at single targets and then at doubles on rotation.
-(Unless the jury decides otherwise). - 16.4 All the trajectories are presented at each stand to the first shooter in each squad, who must be ready on the shooting stand. - 16.5 No firing or mock firing is permitted on presentation of the targets otherwise Articles 12.1 & 12.2 apply. - 16.6 No double on report targets are presented to shooters.
-Solely simultaneous and rafale double targets are presented to the first shooter in each squad. - 16.7 Shooters must arrive on time at the shooting stand.
+- 16.5 No firing or mock firing is permitted on presentation of the targets otherwise Articles 12.1 & 12.2 apply. - 16.6 No double on report targets are presented to shooters.
+Solely simultaneous and rafale double targets are presented to the first shooter in each squad.

+The referee on request of the competitor in the shooting stand, will repeat simultaneous or rafale doubles up to a maximum of two shown doubles.

+- 16.7 Shooters must arrive on time at the shooting stand.
 If a shooter is not present when his/her name is called, the referee must call out the name and number three times within the space of one minute.
 If the shooter has not missed his/her turn to shoot the singles on the first stand, he/she may rejoin the squad without penalty.
 If the shooter fails to join the squad before his/her turn, all single and double targets not shot at are scored "zero".
 If a shooter attends one of the following stands (2, 3, 4 etc), all clays not fired at on the previous stands are counted "zero".
-Under no circumstances may the shooter shoot the layout for which he/she has missed one or more stands, in another squad. - 16.8 If a shooter considers that he/she has a good reason for being late and that the lateness was outside his/her control, he/she must:
+Under no circumstances may the shooter shoot the layout for which he/she has missed one or more stands, in another squad. - 16.8 If a shooter considers that he/she has a good reason for being late and that the lateness was outside his/her control, he/she must: - a) Not rejoin his/her squad during the round; - b) Appeal to the jury in writing; - c) Abide by the jury's decision;

-a) Not rejoin his/her squad during the round;
+d) Shoot his/her round in another squad if authorized by the jury.

-- b) Appeal to the jury in writing; - c) Abide by the jury's decision; - d) Shoot his/her round in another squad if authorized by the jury. - If the jury finds that a shooter's reason is not admisible, the shooter is penalized by twenty-five "zeros" for each layout not shot.
+If the jury finds that a shooter's reason is not admisible, the shooter is penalized by twenty-five "zeros" for each layout not shot.